PARKINSONŐS DISEASE

 symptoms include depression, anxiety, sleep problems and dementia.

-indicates that the cause is toxic metal poisoning.
-Metals that may be involved are toxic forms of manganese,
+accumulation in the brain is associated with ParkinsonŐs disease.
+Metals that may be involved are toxic

 According